desktop/desktop/docs/technical/editor-integration.md

     permissions is found here

-It's probably hiding behind a GUID in one of these locations - this is the the key that Desktop needs to read the registry and find the installation for your editor.
+Your editor is probably hiding behind a GUID in one of these locations - this is the the key that Desktop needs to read the registry and find the installation for your editor.

 ### Step 2: Validate The Installation